simon-ritchie/apysc/docs_src/source/graphics_draw_path.md

 - `path_data_list`: list of PathDataBase
   - Target path data settings, such as the ap.PathData.MoveTo.
 - `variable_name_suffix`: str, default ''
   - A JavaScript variable name suffix string.
-This setting is sometimes useful for JavaScript's debugging.
+This setting is sometimes useful for JavaScript debugging.

 <hr>